Adult First Checks: What You Must Know in 2024

 The possible results of a barred list check are:

-• The applicant‘s name is verified as not being on the Adult Barred List – The applicant can start working under supervision.
+The applicant‘s name is verified as not being on the Adult Barred List

-• Further investigation is needed to determine whether the applicant is on the Barred List – The DBS sends the following message: “Please wait to view applicant’s DBS Certificate.”
+Further investigation is needed to determine whether the applicant is on the Barred List

-If someone is on the Adult Barred List, they have been classified as a potential risk to vulnerable adults because of their previous behaviour.
-This will be shown on the applicant’s DBS certificate.
+If someone is on the Adult Barred List, they have been classified as a potential risk to Vulnerable Adults because of something they’ve done.
+This will be disclosed on the applicant’s DBS certificate.

 Important Notice